chef/knife-vrealize/README.md

 # knife-vrealize

-This is a work-in-progress Knife plugin that will allow you to interact with VMware vRealize products, such as vRA and vRO, from Chef's Knife command.
+This is a Knife plugin that will allow you to interact with VMware vRealize products, such as vRA and vRO, from Chef's Knife command.

+The initial release of this plugin supports vRA.

 ## Installation